GoogleCloudPlatform/cloud-solutions/projects/speech2srt/docs/index.md

-# Generage translated subtitles for videos
+# Generate translated subtitles for videos

 This tutorial shows you how to use the Google Cloud AI services [Speech-to-Text API](https://cloud.google.com/speech-to-text/) and [Translation API](https://cloud.google.com/translation/) to add subtitles to videos and to provide localized subtitles in other languages.

-## Summary

 The solution performs the following steps: